The below assessments forms part of the evidence base to support the preparation of the Local Plan.

 This is the 2019 edition and includes the most recent (2018) aggregate sales and reserves data for Rutland.
 The 10 year period covered by this LAA is 2009 to 2018.
 This LAA will form part of the evidence base to inform the Partial Review of Rutland’s Minerals Core Strategy and Development Control Policies Development Plan Document as part of the Rutland Local Plan.

 Local Waste Needs Assessment

-The Local Waste Needs Assessment forms part of the evidence base to support the preparation of the Local Plan Review (link to webpage).
+The Local Waste Needs Assessment forms part of the evidence base to support the preparation of the Local Plan Review.